glouppe/info8010-deep-learning/lecture10.md

 # Normalizing flows

-Gaussian mixture models are a flexible way to model multimodal distributions, but they are limited by the number of components $K$.

-In practice, $K$ must be large to model complex distributions, which makes inference difficult.
+Gaussian mixture models are a flexible way to model multimodal distributions, but they are limited by the number of components $K$, which must be large to model complex distributions.

 Normalizing flows are a more flexible way to model complex distributions.